Middleware - React router

 1. Create a Context

-Middleware uses a a context provider instance to provide data down the middleware chain.
-You can create a type-safe context objects using createContext
+Middleware uses a context provider instance to provide data down the middleware chain.
+You can create type-safe context objects using createContext

 TSX